Photo Credit: AndreyPopov / istockphoto.com

 - Your pain is related to the consistency of your stools.

 Other symptoms of IBS include bloating, gassiness and a feeling of fullness in the abdomen.
 You may have a sense of urgency when you need to have a bowel movement.
 Diarrhea, constipation or alternating patterns of both may occur.
 Your stool may contain large amounts of mucus.

 IBS symptoms are worse when stress occurs.
 The gastrointestinal tract is profoundly impacted by stress.
 Changes in stress levels affect the consistency of stools, contractions within the bowels and the flow of digestive juices.
 All of these factors impact the health of your gastrointestinal tract and the resulting symptoms of IBS.
 Symptoms are also impacted by what you eat, the volume of food that you consume and hormonal changes.

-Two illnesses classified as IBD include ulcerative colitis and Crohne’s disease.
+Two illnesses classified as IBD include ulcerative colitis and Crohn’s disease.
 Caucasians are more likely to be diagnosed with IBD than people of other races.
 IBD is most common in Jewish people who are of European descent.
-Upper class women who live in cities have a higher likelihood of contracting IBD.
+Upper-class women who live in cities have a higher likelihood of contracting IBD.

 IBD is classified as an autoimmune disorder.
 Rather than protecting your body, your immune system misidentifies proteins in your body as invaders and attacks your own tissues.

 Signs of IBD include diarrhea, constipation, rectal bleeding, abdominal pain and cramping.
 An urgency to defecate may occur.
 You may sense pressure in your rectum and feel like you have not fully evacuated your bowels after you defecate.